|

 Scale

-- Weigh at the store or at home.
+- Weigh at the store or bring in a scale to weigh in the classroom.

 - Print our Pumpkin Investigation sheet or write the questions you are interested in addressing on a large sheet of paper and place in a visible